Description

 'A maximum drawdown is the maximum loss from a peak to a trough of a portfolio, before a new peak is attained.
 Maximum Drawdown is an indicator of downside risk over a specified time period.
 It can be used both as a stand-alone measure or as an input into other metrics such as 'Return over Maximum Drawdown' and the Calmar Ratio.
 Maximum Drawdown is expressed in percentage terms.'

-• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum reduction from previous high of -60.9 days is lower, thus worse.
+• Compared with SPY (-22.4 days) in the period of the last 3 years, the maximum drop from peak to valley of -54.7 days is smaller, thus worse.

 MaxDuration: